 Women whose fibroids are located in the upper portion of the uterus are more likely to experience “deep dyspareunia,” painful intercourse deep in the vagina, according to a January 2014 study published in The Journal of Sexual Medicine.
 This symptom may be caused by fibroid size/location.
 Fibroids that hang through the cervical opening can make it difficult to enjoy sexual intercourse.
 Additionally, pressure placed on the uterus can worsen symptoms, even causing fibroids to bleed.

-So what can a woman do to get her sexual health back?
+What can a woman do to get their sexual health back?

 “Fibroids don’t shrink on their own, and there’s no validated research showing that taking homeopathic supplements is the answer,” says Dr. Gopal.
 “Early diagnosis is key.
 Speak with a fibroid specialist who can diagnose you, make a plan with you based on your pain points, and safely monitor your health as you try different things.
 Your specialist can give you information on all the medically sound treatments available that can help you get rid of your symptoms for good.”